ateeqdev/oddhill-worksample-api/README.md

 ## Live Demo

-The API is deployed at <a href="https://api.ateeqend.com" target="_blank">**api.ateeqend.com**</a> with a web dashboard for testing all endpoints.
+The API is deployed at <a href="https://api.ateeqend.com" target="_blank">**api.ateeqend.com**</a> with a web dashboard for testing a few endpoints.
 The deployment is automated via Github actions.
 As soon as a change is made in the dev branch, the deployment gets triggered on my server.

-The included Postman collection is pre-configured to work with the live API without any setup (e.g. you don't need to change any variables, just download the collection, import it in your Postman and click run and it will start working).
+The included Postman collection (in public/ directory) is pre-configured to work with the live API without any setup (e.g. you don't need to change any variables, just download the collection, import it in your Postman and click run and it will start working).

 ## Implementation Details